abbieschenk/hugo-abbieschenk.com-old/content/posts/why-built-site.md

 ## Conclusion
 I wanted a site to:
-* Build a portfolio to show my projects in one place
+* Build a portfolio to show my projects in one place.
-* Reduce my social media use
+* Reduce my social media use.
-* Keep writing
+* Keep writing.

 If this rings familiar to you, you might be interested in the tandem first post on [how I built this site](/posts/how-built-site-theme-hugo/).
 Or you might like to follow along, which you can do via the social and RSS links at the top and bottom of this page.

 I look forward to wherever this goes.